knotsphp/system/README.md

 A modern PHP library to get system information with Enums and Value Objects.

-The goal is to have reliable and consistent system information across different operating systems.
+The goal is to get reliable and consistent system information across different operating systems.

-This library use local commands to get the system information and parse the output to provide a consistent API.
+This library use local commands to get the system information and parse the output to ensure consistency.

 It also provides a command line utility: `sysinfo`.

 Compatible with MacOS, Linux, and Windows.

-> ⚠️ **Warning:** Library in active development.
-> Follow me on [Twitter](https://twitter.com/srwiez) or [BlueSky](https://bsky.app/profile/srwiez.com) for updates.
-> You can also put a star and watch the repo in the meantime.
+This library is still very young and contributions are welcome.

 ## 🚀 Installation